znes/renpass/README.rst

 renpassG!S is an easy-to-use application designed to model energy systems, which is developed and maintained at the Center for Sustainable Energy Systems (Zentrum für nachhaltige Energysysteme (ZNES)) in Flensburg.
-Making use of the broad functionality of`oemof <https://github.com/oemof/oemof>`_, the application provides easy-to-understand energy system scenarios for different regions in a CSV format, optimizing the power plant dispatch at minimum cost.
+Making use of the broad functionality of `oemof <https://github.com/oemof/oemof>`_, the application provides easy-to-understand energy system scenarios for different regions in a CSV format, optimizing the power plant dispatch at minimum cost.
-All results are exported into a CSV structure as well an can be easily accessed using spreadsheet software such as LibreOffice Calc or Microsoft Excel.
+Results are exported into a CSV structure as well an can be easily accessed using spreadsheet software such as LibreOffice Calc or Microsoft Excel.

 The general functionality can be derived from the following figure: